FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Benchmark

-\textbf{Seeing from focal length.} In Table~\ref{tab:eval_lab_f} and Figure~\ref{fig:benchmark_chart}-(c), we can see that some methods performs better for long focal while others do the opposite.
-The reason is that some methods assume the orthogonal projection camera that is more close to the long focal camera, while the others assume a perspective projection camera with a pre-defined focal length.
-Reconstructing accurate faces for both long and short focal images is still a challenge.
+\textbf{Seeing from focal length.} In Table~\ref{tab:eval_lab_f} and Figure~\ref{fig:benchmark_chart}-(c), we can see that some methods perform better for long focal while others do the opposite.
+The reason is that some methods assume the orthogonal projection camera that is more close to the long focal camera, while others assume a perspective projection camera with a pre-defined focal length.
+For long focal lengths, PRNet, 3DDFAv2, MGCNet, DECA, and FaceScape are 5 leading methods while maintaining $>80\%$ complete rates.
+The leading 5 methods of short focal lengths are the same as that of long focal lengths, however, the performances of all 5 methods degrade in for the short focal lengths.
+We consider that SVFR for wide-range focal, especially for short focal lengths, is still a challenging problem.